particle-iot/docs/docs/api.md

 curl "https://api.spark.io/v1/devices/0123456789abcdef01234567/temperature?access_token=1234123412341234123412341234123412341234"
 ```

-**NOTE**: Variable names are truncated after the 12th character: `temperature_sensor` is accessable as `temperature_`
+**NOTE**: Variable names are truncated after the 12th character: `temperature_sensor` is accessible as `temperature_`

 ### Events

-*FEATURE IN PROGRESS—EXPECT IN EARLY MARCH*

 #### Registering a callback

 In the build section of the Spark website, you will be able to register a URL on your own server
-to which we will POST each time one of your Spark Cores publishes a certain event.
+to which we will POST each time one of your Spark Cores publishes a certain event. *This feature is still in progress, and will be released later in March.*

 #### Subscribing to events

-You will soon be able to make an API call that will open a stream of
+You can make an API call that will open a stream of
 [Server-Sent Events](http://www.w3.org/TR/eventsource/) (SSEs).
 You will make one API call that opens a connection to the Spark Cloud.
 That connection will stay open, unlike normal HTTP calls which end quickly.